-We care for our environment all over our Earth and are passionate about being as ‘green’ as possible.
+We care for our environment all over the Earth and are passionate about being as green as possible.
 Sense Earth is committed to reducing, reusing, and recycling as much as we possibly can to reduce our waste.
 We are committed to being environmentally responsible and to travel the Earth with a positive impact whilst supporting conservation and community initiatives.
+Conservation efforts are financed almost exclusively by tourism, with the majority of wildlife sanctuaries being dependent on the income from safari expeditions.
+Therefore, in order to create a more sustainable future, we need to encourage ethical tourism to these areas.

 HOW WE WORK OVERSEAS